MoatLab/FEMU/README.md

 In this ``nossd`` mode, no SSD emulation logic (either blackbox or whitebox emulation) will be executed.
 Base NVMe specification is supported, and FEMU in this case handles IOs as fast as possible.
 It can be used for basic performance benchmarking, as well as fast storage-class memory (SCM) emulation.
-FEMU can deliver sub-10us latency in this mode.

 ### 4. Run FEMU as ZNS (Zoned-Namespace) SSDs (``ZNS-SSDs`` mode) ###